donskytech/python-flask-mongodb-projects/README.md

 # python-mongodb-projects
-Contains project that uses MongoDB as backend database using Python
+Contains projects that uses Flask MongoDB as backend database using Python